 Simple English definitions for legal terms

-Read a random definition: law of persons
+Read a random definition: corporate authority

 A pat-down search is when a police officer touches the outside of a person's clothes to check for weapons.
 This is a type of search that is allowed by law, but only if the officer has a good reason to think the person might be dangerous.
 The officer should only touch what is necessary to make sure they are safe.
 If the officer feels something that might be a weapon, they can take it away.
 Sometimes, people might be searched without a good reason, like when they are going on an airplane or into a government building.